omiejung01/MyMailMerge/README.md

 # MyMailMerge
-This is simple mail merge to send the email regarding student scores.
+This is a simple mail merge solution to send an email regarding student scores.
 This is to avoid PDPA issue, the student will know his/her score only.

 ### Prerequisites